-- 1.1.
-The following protocol for public speaking shall apply in respect of hearings under the Licensing Act 2003, the Gambling Act 2005, and Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 (as amended by the Policing and Crime Act 2009). - 1.2.
-This includes applications relating to the licensing of alcohol, regulated entertainment, late night refreshment, gambling, and sex establishments, Hackney Carriage and Private Hire vehicles, which are the responsibility of the Licensing Committee/Sub Committee to determine as set out in Part 3.3 of the Council's Constitution. - 1.
-The Chair welcomes everyone to the hearing, identifies all parties present and makes introductions. - Matters of general housekeeping are dealt with, eg location of fire exits and toilets, fire alarms, notification that the hearing may be recorded, reminder to switch mobile phones to silent. - 3.
-All persons who have given notice of their intention to speak are identified. - 4.
-Identify if any person who wishes to withdraw a representation or wishes not to speak - 5.
-Chair explains proposed procedure and order of speaking for hearing as set out in Appendix A. All parties confirm agreement or make representations on procedure proposed. - 6.
-Licensing Officer's report is presented. - 7.
-Parties present their representations in the order agreed. - 8.
-Parties who are speaking should not repeat the information which they have already given in writing in their representation.
+- 2.1 Chair welcomes everyone, matters of general housekeeping are dealt with, notification that the hearing may be recorded for live and subsequent broadcast on the Council's website, reminder to switch mobile phones to silent, etc. - 2.2 Chair asks everyone present to introduce themselves and state their role. - 2.3 Chair checks that all persons who have given notice of their intention to speak and any person who wishes to withdraw a representation or wishes not to speak have been identified. - 2.4 Chair explains proposed procedure and order of speaking for hearing as set out in Appendix A or B of this protocol as appropriate.
+All parties confirm agreement or make representations on procedure proposed. - 2.5 Licensing Officer's report is presented. - 2.6 Parties speak in the order agreed. - 2.7 With the exception of hackney carriage and private hire hearings, parties who are speaking should not repeat the information which they have already given in writing in their representation.
 They will be able to expand on the written information given, provided the information remains relevant.
-Any addition information should be limited to the grounds of their representation(s).
-For example, if they are objecting on the grounds of Public Nuisance, then they should confine their comments to matters relating to Public Nuisance. - Members of the Licensing Committee or Sub Committee may ask questions after each representation and at the end of all representations.
-Parties, will be allowed to ask questions through the Chair. - 10.
-Following representations, the parties will be given the opportunity to sum up.
-Party who spoke first to go last. - 11.
-Members will deliberate in private with the clerk and legal representative as appropriate present.
+Any additional information should be limited to the grounds of their representation(s).
+For example, if they are objecting on the grounds of Public Nuisance, then they should confine their comments to matters relating to Public Nuisance. - 2.8 Members of the Licensing Committee or Sub Committee may ask questions after each party has spoken and once all parties have spoken.
+Parties will be allowed to ask questions through the Chair. - 2.9 Once all parties have been heard, the parties will be given the opportunity to sum up.
+Party who spoke first to go last.
+The hearing will then conclude.